 Some people are just anxious and may have imminent fear of physical harm, even if the fear is not reasonable to an objective person.
 If you harm the other person due to perceived fear, this will be categorized as imperfect self-defense.

 If your state recognizes imperfect self-defense, it might lessen the criminal charges or reduce the penalties.
-But you cannot get away with the offence completely.
+But you cannot get away with the offense completely.

 Other states may also consider imperfect self-defense when the victim provoked the circumstances that led to the attack.